Who We Are

 Poverty Rate In Kenya

-World Bank macro poverty outlook estimates that Kenya’s poor, those who live below $2 per day reduced from 19.2 million or 35.7 percent of the population in 2021 to 18.8 million or 34.3 percent.
-The global lender projects Kenyans living below the poverty line will fall further to 18.7 million in 2023.
+The World Bank macro poverty outlook estimates that Kenya’s poor, those who live below $2 per day, will reduce from 19.2 million, or 35.7 percent of the population, in 2021 to 18.8 million, or 34.3 percent.
+The global lender projects that the number of Kenyans living below the poverty line will fall further to 18.7 million in 2023.

-The 2020 Global Pandemic impact in Kenya saw most casual laborers laid off and affected by the curbs imposed by the government to contain the spread of the virus.
+The 2020 Global Pandemic’s impact in Kenya saw most casual laborers laid off and affected by the curbs imposed by the government to contain the spread of the virus.
 The low-skilled workers also faced lower pay even as some jobs resumed.
-WOAN’s ultimate goal is to serve the most vulnerable youth to transform their lives through our projects and programs with local Kenyan-based organizations.
+WOAN’s ultimate goal is to serve the most vulnerable youth and transform their lives through our projects and programs with local Kenyan-based organizations.

 We One Action Network is committed to helping vulnerable and disadvantaged students and educators in Kenya.